VijayVPatil/GoLangWithVijay/Day 09-Structs/structs_theory.md

 1. Struct in golang is a composition of different simpler types like int, float64/float32 , string etc .
 2. It is a user defined type.

+##### Note : All the concepts mentioned here , the code for this is available in Day 09-Structs/structs_bascis

 #### Declaration

 Structs are declared as below